-Braking is a very important factor in vehicle control.
-Refer to Brakes (and Electronic Brake Controller) in this section.
+Braking is a very important factor in vehicle control; see Brakes on page 7-2 and see Electronic Brake Controller on page 7-2.

 We recommend a friction sway damper or hitch with built-in sway control be provided for your unit.
 Please consult your dealer regarding this equipment.
-Also, refer to Sway Control Device in this section for more information.
+For more information, see Sway Control Device on page 7-8.